Lists, Series, NumPy, SciPy, Matplotlib

 Tip

-Distributions, CDFs, and Value at Risk.
+Distributions, CDFs, and service-level thresholds.

 CDF: value → probability